 Tropes associated with Luc Besson's films

-- Action Girls: Armed women is a common motif in his films.
+- Action Girls: Ass-kicking women are common in his films.

 - Dirty Cop: Corrupt cops factor into many of Besson's films.

 - Invincible Hero: Besson's action heroes are typically supreme badasses set against impossible odds.